NGeorgescu/python-moving-average/README.rst

 Why??
 ------
 Numpy does not include a built-in moving average function as of yet.
-Most solutions are tedious and complicated.
-This solution is very nice.
+Most solutions are tedious and complicated and not one liners.
-This operates similar to the Wolfram Language's `MovingAverage[]` function, but has the advantage that it can specify axis (Wolfram gets away with `f[#]&/@`, but that's a story for another day).
+This operates similar to the Wolfram Language's `MovingAverage[]` function, but has the advantage that it can specify axis for higher ndim arrays.

 Usage
 ------